Layoffs are not impacting IT Job market

 Job Openings for IT Professionals

-Major pull back of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through October of 2023 - economic slowing and resulting layoffs have impact on number of unfilled jobs available for IT Professionals.
+A major pullback of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through October of 2023 - economic slowing and resulting layoffs have impacted on number of unfilled jobs available for IT Professionals.
 In December the number of unfilled jobs for IT Professionals fell.

 Janco is an international consulting firm that follows issues that concern CIOs and CFOs.
 The firm publishes a series of IT and business Infrastructure HandiGuides® and Templates including IT Infrastructure Policies and Procedures, Disaster Recovery/Business Continuity Template, Security Template, IT Job Descriptions, and its semi-annual IT Salary Survey.